FranciscoMed/FutsalDynasty/agent_plans/Match Exp/Scrape UEFA/IMPLEMENTATION_PLAN.md

 ### 3. Live Events API
 **Endpoint:** `https://editorial.uefa.com//api/liveblogs/{blogId}/posts?aggregator=lightliveblogjson&from={postId}&includeReactions=true&limit={limit}`

+**Note:** The `blogId` is NOT directly available from the match info API.
+You may need to:
+1. Extract from match page HTML/JavaScript
+2. Use a pattern-based approach to construct blog IDs
+3. Focus on statistics API + match info API for initial analysis
+4. Events API is supplementary for detailed event timing (optional)

 **Data Available:**
 - Event-by-event timeline with precise timestamps
 - Event types (goals, shots on goal, shots wide, shots blocked, saves, fouls, corners, cards)